vimc/vaxviz/README.md

 Contents of the vaxviz-staging repo only, and has been set as the VAXVIZ_STAGING_TOKEN secret in the vaxviz repo.
 VIMC does not allow creation of tokens without expiry and the current token will expire on 29/10/2026.

+## Node version

+Build with Node 24.
+There is currently (November '25) a problem with building @vue/devtools with Node 25 - an error relating to local storage is thrown.
+As per [this issue](https://github.com/vuejs/devtools/issues/979), using Node 24 is the current workaround.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Vue (Official)](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).